ircdocs/modern-irc/index.md

 If a message cannot be delivered to a channel, the server SHOULD respond with an [`ERR_CANNOTSENDTOCHAN`](#errcannotsendtochan-404) numeric to let the user know that this message could not be delivered.

 If `<target>` is a channel name, it may be prefixed with a [channel membership prefix character (`@`, `+`, etc)](#channel-membership-prefixes) and the message will be delivered only to the members of that channel with the given or higher status in the channel.
-Servers that support this feature will list the prefixes which this is supported for in the [`STATUSMSG` token](#statusmsg-token), and this SHOULD NOT be attempted by clients unless the prefix has been advertised in this token.
+Servers that support this feature will list the prefixes which this is supported for in the [`STATUSMSG`](#statusmsg-parameter) `RPL_ISUPPORT` parameter, and this SHOULD NOT be attempted by clients unless the prefix has been advertised in this token.

 If `<target>` is a user and that user has been set as away, the server may reply with an [`RPL_AWAY`](#rplaway-301) numeric and the command will continue.